DAT450/DIT247: Programming Assignment 5: Retrieval-augmented text generation

 wget https://raw.githubusercontent.com/pubmedqa/pubmedqa/refs/heads/master/data/ori_pqal.json

-Collect two datasets from the downloaded data
+You will collect two datasets from the downloaded file:

-• ‘questions’: the questions with corresponding gold long answer, gold document ID, and year.
+- ‘questions’: the questions with corresponding gold long answer, gold document ID, and year.

-• ‘documents’: the abstracts (contexts+long_answer concatenated), and year.
+- ‘documents’: the abstracts (contexts+long_answer concatenated), and year.

 import pandas as pd

-tmp_data = pd.read_json("/content/ori_pqal.json").T
+tmp_data = pd.read_json("ori_pqal.json").T

 # some labels have been defined as "maybe", only keep the yes/no answers